barbarer/py4e-int/_sources/strings/WriteCode.rst

         .. tab:: Answer

+	    Use the ``input()`` function to get the user's input, then use indexing and the ``lower()`` method to print the first letter of their name in lowercase.

             .. activecode:: str-ex-nameInputa
                 :optional:

-                # Create prompt
                 prompt = "What is your name?"
-                # Get input
                 name = input(prompt)
-                # Access first letter (index 0)
                 first = name[0]
-                # Make lowercase
-                lowerFirst = lower(first)
+                lowerFirst = first.lower()
-                # Print
                 print(lowerFirst)

 #.
     .. activecode::  str-ex-lowerq
         :nocodelens:

-        Write a program that gets user input and print a string that states their input in all lowercase and gives the length of their string.
+        Write a program that asks for user input and prints their input in all lowercase, as well as the length of their string.
         ~~~~